NSA Ajit Doval meets top leadership of Oman; focus on boosting bilateral ties | Law-Order

 National Security Adviser Ajit Doval on Monday met Oman's top leader Sultan Haitham bin Tarik in Muscat and handed over a written message from Prime Minister Narendra Modi that dealt with various aspects of the ties between the two countries.

-Separately, Doval also held talks with Oman's foreign minister Sayyid Badr Hamad Al Busaidi with a focus on possible bilateral cooperation in the spheres of technology, military matters and mining, the Oman News Agency reported.
+Separately, Doval also held talks with Oman's foreign minister Sayyid Badr Hamad Al Busaidi with a focus on possible bilateral cooperation in the spheres of technology.

-On behalf of the government of Oman, Sayyid Badr congratulated India for successfully hosting G20 meetings.
+The NSA called on Sultan Haitham bin Tarik and delivered a personal message of greetings from Prime Minister Narendra Modi, the Ministry of External Affairs (MEA) said.

+It said Doval also held wide ranging discussions with General Sultan bin Mohammed Al Nomani, the minister of the royal office, and foreign minister Al Busaidi.

 Doval called on Sultan Haitham at the Al Baraka Palace and handed over Modi's message to him, the news agency said.